 - Uphill Flow Trail gives you a big grin on your face when riding uphill, no matter whether you are on a mountain bike or an E-MTB!
 Once you reach the top, you can take a refreshment and then tackle the Flowline downhill.
 A valid bike ticket includes the Uphill Flow Trail, without bike ticket the bike park entrance fee is € 6,-.
 This can be bought at the Planai cash desks or at the ticket machine at the start portal.

 Did you run out of electricity while driving on the Planai with your e-bike?
 Then you are at the right place at the Schafalm because there are 7 charging stations for your e-bike and a large menu for you to recharge your batteries.

 Camp & Bike at Bike Camping Schladming

-Especially for bikers, a brand new campsite was built just 400 meters away from the Planai valley station.
+Especially for bikers, a campsite was built just 400 meters away from the Planai valley station.
 The parking space P2 east has a toilet container and can now be booked online at www.zirngast.at/bcs.